piazzai/cvless/README.md

   padding: 0 .25em;
   border-bottom: 0;
   color: #f5f5f5;
-  background-color: #d40000;
+  background-color: #0047ab;
 }
 ```

-You should change the hex code in these chunks to the one corresponding to your chosen color.
+You should change the hex `0047ab` in these chunks to the one corresponding to your chosen color.
 You can use [an online tool](https://colorpicker.me) to convert colors into hex codes.
 You can also write the name of any [HTML color](https://www.htmlcsscolor.com/html-color-names) in place of the hex code, as in `color: firebrick;`.

 The second step is minifying the CSS.
 You can do this easily with [an online tool](https://cssminifier.com): just copy the full content of `assets/style.css` into the input field and paste the content of the output field into `assets/style.min.css`.
 Do not skip this step or your changes to the CSS will be ignored.